aws-samples/multimodal-rag-on-slide-decks/Blog4-PDF-TitanEmbeddings/README.md

 `MultimodalCollectionEndpoint` and `OpenSearchPipelineEndpoint`, we will use it in the subsequent steps.

-***Note: Since this code is work in progress and has not been merged to main, switch to the _8-pipeline-for-pdf-file-support_ to use the latest version of the code.
+***Note: Since this code is work in progress and has not been merged to main, switch to the _8-pipeline-for-pdf-file-support_ branch to use the latest version of the code.
 Navigate to the _Blog4-PDF-TitanEmbeddings_ folder.***

 ### Data Preparation - Ingest and store PDFs using text and image files